sailpoint-oss/golang-sdk/api_v3/docs/OAuthClientsAPI.md

 [[Back to README]](../README.md)

-## PatchOauthClient
+## Patch OAuth Client

 > GetOAuthClientResponse PatchOauthClient(ctx, id).JsonPatchOperation(jsonPatchOperation).Execute()

-Patch OAuth Client
+This performs a targeted update to the field(s) of an OAuth client.

 ### Example